+Quality of animal products 6 AGR/19

+Sustainable feed production 6 AGR/18

 Precision Agriculture track:

+5 courses chosen from the following

 Laboratory of precision agronomy 6 AGR/02

 Laboratory of precision irrigation 6 AGR/08

-Management of spatial variability and GIS for precision agriculture 6 AGR/08, AGR/02
+Management of spatial variability and GIS for precision agriculture 6 (5) AGR/08, (1) AGR/02

 Precision agriculture equipment and field application 6 AGR/09

 Precision crop protection 6 AGR/12

 Remote sensing for agriculture 6 ICAR/06

 Smart technologies for precision livestock 6 AGR/10

 The academic plan includes 9 elective credits.
 These have to be earned through one course to be selected among those organised for this degree programme - including courses of the specialization track chosen - or for other programmes of this Faculty and the University, and through other educational activities that can be measured in credits.
 Students are invited to visit the website of the Faculty of Agricultural and Food Sciences to check the list of courses and their actual availability.
 Educational activities for which students can obtain credits - usually up to 5 credits - include seminars, conferences, refresher courses and other activities organised by this University or another entity, provided that they are congruent with the study programme.
 The award of credits for this kind of activities must be agreed beforehand with the professor acting as tutor.
 Such activities also include Research-Enriched Education (REE) laboratories (3 credits), which are organised by the Department of Agricultural and Environmental Sciences on a yearly basis.
 The goal of REE laboratories is to develop a cultural approach to teaching where professors play a role in the teaching innovation process - which is centred on students and the use of new technologies - by experimenting with innovative courses that integrate education and research.
 REE laboratories consists on average of 6 days of exercises and applied laboratory or field work (for example at one of the teaching/experimental farms of the University of Milan) under the supervision of professors and technical staff, with a brief methodological introduction to the scheduled activities.
 During REE laboratories, reference may be made to background knowledge covered by courses that students have already attended or are going to attend afterwards.
+See also the paragraph Structure of the course - Presentation of the study plan.

-8 Animal reproduction and herd health 4 VET/01 Environmental impact of agro-food production systems 4 AGR/19, AGR/09 International cooperation and crop-livestock systems 6 AGR/18 Multimedia communication laboratory in agriculture 4 AGR/19, AGR/03 Ree RuMeN - Precision Feeding for the Environment: Rumen, Methane, and Nutrition 3 AGR/18 Ree Smartcow - Precision dairy farming 3 AGR/19 Tree propagation and nursery industry 6 AGR/03 End of course requirements Final exam 24 NN Total compulsory credits 24
+(7) ICAR/15, (4) AGR/04 Animal reproduction and herd health 4 VET/01 Environmental impact of agro-food production systems 4 AGR/19, AGR/09 International cooperation and crop-livestock systems 6 AGR/18 Multimedia communication laboratory in agriculture 4 AGR/19, AGR/03 Ree RuMeN - Precision Feeding for the Environment: Rumen, Methane, and Nutrition Not active for 25/26 3 AGR/18 Ree Smartcow - Precision dairy farming 3 AGR/19

+End of course requirements

+Final exam 24 NA

+Total compulsory credits 24